 For almost 70 years, Da Cesaria near the Basilica of San Domenico has been serving up superb Bolognese food in its inviting, wood-paneled dining room.
 If you’re coming to this treasured trattoria, make sure to book your table a few days in advance.

-I went for one of their signature dishes, the tortellini in brodo, which turned out to be the best I’ve found in the city.
+I went for one of their signature dishes, the tortellini in brodo, which turned out to be the most delicious I’ve found in the city.
 The grassy beef packed inside the chewy pasta parcels was perfectly juicy, and I loved the delicate nature of the beef broth.

 Da Cesari – 40123 Bologna – Open every Monday to Saturday from 12:30 pm to 2:30 pm and from 7:30 pm to 10:30 pm, closed every Sunday.